 Naysayers love to say the end is nigh for Bitcoin, even though the cryptocurrency has shown again and again that it can bounce back after a drop or a crash.
 But that still has some wondering if the next big Bitcoin crash will be the one that ends it all.

 Making Bitcoin easier to buy, sell and use is likely to have a positive effect on its popularity.
 Whether that translates to more and more “regular folks” jumping on the Bitcoin and cryptocurrency bandwagon is still uncertain, however.

 Explore Your Options With Aureus

 Do you think the future looks bright for Bitcoin and other forms of cryptocurrency?
-If you are ready to give cryptocurrency a try, sign up for Aureus today.
+If interested in investing in a cryptocurrency a try, sign up for Aureus today.
 Aureus is the first cryptocurrency backed by a Bitcoin reserve and which pays monthly dividends in the form of Bitcoin.
 You can even use Aureus to make payments in real life, such as for groceries or your rent.

-Learn more by checking out the answers to FAQs about Aureus.
+Learn more about the bitcoin currency by checking out the answers to FAQs about Aureus.